KaihuaHuang/kaihuahuang.github.io/_posts/2018-11-25-Regression.md

 Under MRL 1-6, the estimators are normally distributed.
 Then we can do hypothesis test, p value or cofidence interval.

 $$\hat w_i \sim N(w_i,Var(\hat w_i))$$

+Because of center limit theory, we can lose our assumption when the sample size is large.
+Large sample + MLR 1-5 can also get above properties.